-Wearing a graduation cap is an age-old tradition for college seniors about to receive their diploma.
+Wearing a graduation cap is an age-old tradition for college seniors about to receive their diplomas.
 In more recent years, however, more and more graduates are opting to use their caps as less of a piece of ceremonial garb and more so as a piece of individualized wearable art.

 While many grads use their cap to wear their favorite quote, share pictures of their friends, or give a big thank you to Mom and Dad, Troy Allen saw an opportunity to leave Georgian Court University with a bang — and some job offers.